 Shrimp Eyes: the first small bubbles appear

 The first small bubbles – about the size of a shrimp’s eyes – start to appear at the bottom of the water.
 The temperature has now just broken about 70°C (155°F).
-This lower temperature is perfect to bring out the flavour of delicate teas without “burning” the leaves and to avoid bringing out the bitterness.
+This lower temperature is perfect to bring out the flavor of delicate teas without “burning” the leaves and to avoid bringing out the bitterness.
 Use it for very fine green teas, such as Longjin (龙井), Biluochun (碧螺春), or Japanese Sencha (煎茶).

 Recommended teas by Zhao Zhou tea: No. 311 – Hiding Dragon (潛龍), No. 317 – Sencha Kōufu (煎茶光風)